 What is the size limit for converting an existing structure to ADU?

-when it comes to existing structure ADU it is a totally different story.
-You can convert any permanent, permitted structure such as a barn, shad, garage or part of the existing structure or main house without the size limit that is imposed on new construction.
-Furthermore, if you would like to expand the existing structure even more, you can add up to 150 sqft without being subject to the size limit of the new construction.
-That means that if you currently have a 3,000 sqft barn you can convert the bard to a 3,150 sqft ADU and the city can tell you nothing about it.
+It is a different story when it comes to an existing structure ADU.
+You can convert any permanent, permitted structure such as a barn, shed, garage, or part of the existing structure or main house without the size limit laws imposed on new construction.
+Furthermore, if you would like to expand the existing structure, even more, you can add up to 150 sqft without being subject to the size limit of the new construction.
+That means that if you currently have a 3,000 sqft barn, you can convert the bard to a 3,150 sqft ADU and the city can tell you nothing about it.

 Example #2: 1600 Sqft house with 3000 sqft barn

 Same house as example #2, only that the 3000 sqft barn converted fully to ADU

 Same house as example #2, only that the 3000 sqft barn converted fully to ADU plus 150 sqft were added to the bard as new construction

 ADU and percentage of the primary residence?
 True or false?